Chomiii19/Biznest-Frontend/README.md

 - 🏷️ **BizSpaces: Community-Posted Locations for Rent**
   Post and browse business-ready spaces with attached evaluation scores.

-- 🧮 **Startup Cost Estimator**
-  Know the estimated capital needed based on location, size, and business type.

 - 🔁 **Compare Two Locations**
   Weigh two locations side-by-side to see which performs better for your business goals.